kevinbloomquist/flexbox/README.md

 Let's write some HTML we can come back to and use to visualize what we're talking about.

-1. Create an new directory called flexbox-model-work
+1. Create an new directory called flexbox-practice (or fork this repo)
 2. Create html page called index.html with an externally linked css stylesheet called main.css
 3. Inside your html page create a "flex-container" ul holding six list items within, with each next node numbered.